Sanotsch2003/MiPro-XG-V1/docs/GettingStarted.md

 2. Extract the ZIP file.
 3. Run the openFPGALoader.exe file.

-### Step 2: Upload the bitsream file.
+### Step 2: Upload the bitstream file.
 1. Make sure you have cloned this repository.
 Inside a terminal, navigate to
    ```
    MiPro-XG-V1/src/Hardware/BitstreamFiles
    ```
 2. Connect the Basys3 Board to your computer using a micro USB cable.
-3. You can check, if the board is being detected by running
+3. You can check if the board is being detected by running
    ```
    openFPGALoader --scan-usb
    ```